wix-incubator/wix-code-docs/js-wixcode-sdk/$w/repeater/guides/Selector Scope.md

    } );
    ```

-When you select an element contained in a repeater from the global scope and you set the value of one of the element's properties or call one of the element's functions, the value is set or the function is called on the repeater's [item template](#repeated-item-template) and all repeated instances of that element.
+When you select an element contained in a repeater from the global scope and you set the value of one of the element's properties or call one of the element's methods, the value is set or the method is called on the repeater's [item template](#repeated-item-template) and all repeated instances of that element.

 For example, here the item template is changed so that `"New Text"` is the `text` value of the `myRepeatedText` element.
 Also, all existing repeated items have the `text` value of their `myRepeatedText` element set to `"New Text"`.